 The award will be made on the description of excellence, innovation and/or contributions to the teaching of plant science to undergraduate students.

 The Society encourages student attendance at the annual national combined biology conference, ComBio.
+In 2023, the society is also supporting attendance at the International Congress on Plant Molecular Biology (IPMB2023)

 Funding is contingent on the presentation of a poster or oral presentation at the conference.